Functionals in the Clouds: An abstract architecture of serverless Cloud-Native Apps: Introduction

 The physical servers are based on the von Neumann architecture.
 The programming languages (for developing functions and backend services) are still of von Neumann style.
 However, the overall high-level architecture of cloud systems, and the emerging (serverless) programming style (see for example Castro et al. 2019 \cite{castro2019rise}) are not von-Neumann.
 This resembles the idea of function-level programming postulated by John Backus 1978 \cite{Backus}.

 The classic functional programming languages (based on lambda calculus, lazy evaluation and term rewriting) like Clojure, Erlang, Scala, Haskell and many others, are of limited use here.
-The essence of serverless computing is dynamic orchestration of functions and backend services into workflows where the functions are {\em black boxes} with clearly defined input and output interfaces, and functionalities.
+The essence of serverless computing is dynamic orchestration of functions and backend services into workflows where the functions are {\em black boxes} with clearly defined input and output interfaces and functionalities.

 We are going to show that abstract calculus of functionals (higher-order functions) and relations (proposed in \cite{CSIT2015}, and then extended in \cite{TO}) may help to understand and formalize the emerging serverless programming paradigm.
+Functionals and relations correspond to generic mechanisms to compose and reconfigure serverless functions into complex and sophisticated workflows.
+They are abstractions that allow to cope with such complexity.

+Our contribution is strictly theoretical and relies on the abstract architecture of CNApp that is closely related to the calculus of functionals and relations.
+From this point of view, the serverless computing paradigm may help to realize the idea of function-level programming postulated by John Backus 1978 \cite{Backus}.

+The von Neumann computer architecture is still the basic abstract model of computation in computers.

+Most of the current programming languages are high-level abstract isomorphic copies of von Neumann computer architectures.
+There is a vicious cycle caused by this isomorphism.
+Non-von Neumann computer architectures cannot be developed because of the lack of widely available and effective non-von Neumann languages.
+New languages cannot be created because of lack of conceptual foundations for non-von Neumann architectures.

+Even though Backus stated this almost 50 years ago, it is still a fundamental truth in IT.

+Let us stress again, that the overall high-level architecture of cloud systems, and the emerging (serverless) programming style are not von-Neumann.

-There are interesting speculations about the near future of serverless programming like The Serverless SuperComputer proposed by AWS Lambda creator Tim Wagner in 2019, and The Serverless End Game by Garcia et al. 2021 \cite{garcia2021serverless} predicting virtualization and transparency of computing resources eventually enabling unlimited flexible scaling.
+There are also interesting speculations about the near future of serverless programming like The Serverless SuperComputer proposed by AWS Lambda creator Tim Wagner in 2019, and The Serverless End Game by Garcia et al. 2021 \cite{garcia2021serverless} predicting virtualization and transparency of computing resources eventually enabling unlimited flexible scaling.

+Some related work on workflows and FaaS are as follows.
+HyperFlow, Balis 2016 \cite{balis2016hyperflow}, provides an interesting (although explicitly not based on FaaS) model of computation for workflows.
+The abstraction there is still at the software level.
+Hyperflow by Malawski et al. 2020 \cite{MALAWSKI2020502} was applied to serverless execution of scientific workflows.

+Triggerflow, see Lopez et al. 2020 \cite{lopez2020triggerflow}, is an interesting framework for composing event-based services.
+Although a formal model of workfow is presented as a Finite State Machine, its architecture and realization are done on the software level.

+Bocci et al. 2021 \cite{bocci2021secure} presented an overview of the existing literature on FaaS orchestrations, and their executions environments.